xelemental/xelemental.github.io/_posts/2024-01-24-частный-Technical-Analysis-of-Rage-Stealer.md

 ## Background.

 Five days ago, I stumbled upon a [tweet/post](https://twitter.com/suyog41/status/1748171535620411653?s=46) by fellow security researcher [Yogesh Londhe](https://twitter.com/suyog41/), who goes by the handle @suyog41.
-The post highlighted an updated sample of Rage Stealer, a re-branded version of Priv8 (pronounced as привет) stealer, currently circulating in the wild.
-Despite the stealer's presence in the wild, I chose to focus on this recent sample.
+The post highlighted an updated sample of Rage Stealer, a re-branded version of Priv8 (pronounced as частный aka Private) stealer, currently circulating in the wild.
+Despite the stealer's presence in the wild in 2023, I chose to focus on this recent sample.
 In this blog, we will delve into the technical capabilities of Rage Stealer and conduct an infrastructure analysis.
 Additionally, we will employ a tool we've been developing called [`TeleCommd`](https://github.com/RixedLabs/TeleCommd) to extract and analyze the harvested stolen credentials.

 ## About Rage Stealer.